Jeff Arnold’s West

 William Clothier, a favorite Ford and Wayne cinematographer, was behind the camera and, as ever, did a good job of the Durango locations beloved by Wayne.
 It’s in Panavision with color by De Luxe and looks big and glossy.
 There are some lovely shots of running horses.

-The music, by Hugo Montenegro, verges on the extraordinary, with one long scene played against an interminable sustained single note, perhaps to suggest tension, which, though, it doesn’t.
+The music, by Hugo Montenegro, verges on the extraordinary, sometimes rousing but with one long scene played against an interminable sustained single note, perhaps to suggest tension, which, though, it doesn’t.

-The picture was designed as a big, commercial 60s crowd-pleaser aimed at the loyal fans and able to fill theaters all over the world, especially in the Mid-West, which it did.
-It earned $8m, pretty good.
-Unfortunately, though, the budget had been very substantial, at over $7m, and according to Fox records with ancillary costs the film required $12.4m in rentals to break even.
+The picture was designed as a big, commercial 60s crowd-pleaser aimed at the loyal fans and able to fill theaters all over the world, especially in the Mid-West, which up to a point it did.
+It earned $8m, not bad.
+Unfortunately, though, the budget had been very substantial, at over $7m, and according to Fox records, with ancillary costs the film required $12.4m in rentals to break even.
 Western box office sales that year went to Butch Cassidy and the Sundance Kid, which grossed a huge $102m, and other pictures in the genre, such as Paint Your Wagon and Wayne’s own True Grit did a lot better ($31m each).
 The Undefeated languished at No. 18 in the rankings that year.
 Oh well.

-Critics were a bit down on it.
+Critics were underwhelmed.
 Variety said, “Basically wrong is the whole uneven mood of the film.
 Neither Wayne or Hudson seems to know whether they are in a light comedy or a serious drama.
 They are, to use the word in an exact sense, simply unbelievable”.
 The review added, “Film has a basic storyline, character elements and dialog for what might have been a superior drama and possibly a great western.
 But Andrew McLaglen’s direction seems to consist of splicing together cliches, static camera work and Central Casting of the bit parts.”

 I’m afraid this is probably true.
 Wayne groupie McLaglen had a sound record helming Western TV shows like Gunsmoke and Have Gun – Will Travel but his feature Western CV is far from spectacular.
 His first, Gun the Man Down in 1956, was little more than a Gunsmoke spin-off with James Arness and has all the look of a TV movie; McLintock! with Wayne was commercially successful but (in my view) awful.
 Shenandoah (1965) was one of James Stewart’s weaker efforts in the genre and as for The Rare Breed the year after, it was embarrassingly bad.
 The Way West in 1967 was boring and Bandolero! in ’68 (with Stewart again) plain weak.
 I quite like Chisum and Cahill, US Marshal, in a commercial Dukey kind of way.
 But no, sorry, AV hadn’t got it.